 Horses

-Hunting and fishing
+Hunting and Fishing

 For the safety of our residents, hunting is forbidden in the City.
 Fishing is permitted in designated areas, including certain City park ponds and in the Scioto River (with a license).
 Please fish only in ponds where signs prohibiting fishing are not posted.

-Respect our parks
+Respect our Parks

 Plants and animals also are part of the Dublin community.
 Please respect the plant and animal life and ecosystems of our natural areas.
 Enjoy the flowers, trees and other flora without picking or damaging plants.
 Touching or disturbing wildlife, including animal and bird nesting areas and eggs can be dangerous to humans — not to mention our flora and fauna!
 And please do not damage or remove any property or natural feature, including stones and minerals, earth, wood, and nuts.
 Take only pictures and leave only footprints in our parks.